xytovl/steam-runtime-tools/bin/logger.md

     This is mainly used to implement **--background**, but can also be used elsewhere.

+    If a line before the last starts with **SRT_LOGGER_PID=**, then it is a shell-style assignment indicating the process ID of the process that is responsible for logging (which might be a daemonized background process).
+    The associated value might be quoted, and will need to be unquoted according to **sh**(1) rules before use,
+    for example with GLib's **g_shell_unquote** or Python's **shlex.split**.

+    Other output may be produced in future versions of this tool.

 **--rotate** *BYTES*
 :   If the **--filename** would exceed *BYTES*, rename it to a different
     filename (for example `log.txt` becomes `log.previous.txt`)